isaru66/istio_custom_403_page/README.md

 # Istio Custom 403 Error Page
 ## What we want to acheive
-Istio will return the following page if user does not pass AuthorizationPolicy
+Istio will return the following page if user does not pass AuthorizationPolicy</br>
-![Default Istio RBAC Eror](docs/images/istio_default_RBAC_error.png) These white page is nice, but we would like to make it more beautiful ... like
+![Default Istio RBAC Eror](docs/images/istio_default_RBAC_error.png) These white page is nice, but we would like to make it more beautiful ... like the below</br>
 ![Custom Istio RBAC Eror](docs/images/custom_RBAC_error.png)

 ## Solution